 Grade Name Description 1 Very Good The infrastructure is generally in very good condition, typically new or recently rehabilitated.
 2 Good The infrastructure is in good condition; some elements show general signs of deterioration that require attention.
 A few elements exhibit minor deficiencies.
-3 Fair The infrastructure is in fair condition; it shows general signs of deterioration and requires attention.
+3 Fair The infrastructure is in fair condition; it shows ge The infrastructure is in fair condition; it shows general signs of deterioration and requires attention.
 Some elements exhibit moderate deficiencies.
 4 Poor The infrastructure is in poor condition and mostly below standard, with many elements approaching the end of their service life.
 A large portion of the facility exhibits significant deterioration.
-5 Very Poor The infrastructure is in unacceptable condition with widespread signs of advanced deterioration.
+5 Very Poor The infrastructure is in unacceptable condition with wides of advanced deterioration.
 Many components in the facility exhibit signs of imminent failure, which is affecting service.